avinasx/avinasx/README.md

 - ⚡ I am Avinash....
 - 💻  I’m a Full stack web-developer
-- 👯  Looking to collaborate on JavaSript and Python stack
+- 👯  Looking to collaborate on JavaScript and Python stack
 - 🔭  A Machine-learning enthusiast